beastgmr4620/experience/data-crawling.md

-- When you have a chain of http requests that use the same session (you have to save cookie for later uses), make sure the protocols are matched, you may unawarely create new session (over 1 hour wasted)
+- When you have a chain of http requests that use the same session (you have to save cookie for later uses), make sure the requests' protocols are matched, you may unawarely create new session (over 1 hour wasted)